DialedRide KineMetric Evidence Desk

 Favero's published Assioma guidance lists DUO-Shi compatibility for specific Shimano SPD-SL road pedal bodies and positions the Assioma PRO MX range as SPD power meter pedals for mountain biking and gravel.
 Check the latest Favero documentation before publishing fixed compatibility lists or buying hardware.

-Standardise your clinic's performance evidence today.
+Standardise your studio's performance evidence today.